Is it even possible to keep your house clean with a toddler at home?

 One of the biggest things that gets piled up in the house of a busy mom is laundry.

 If you have a child, chances are you have a whole lot of laundry.

 From clothes to burp clothes to washcloths and towels…the list goes on and on.
+If you choose to cloth diaper, you can pretty much count on an extra one to two loads per week, minimum.
 But you don’t have to let the laundry overtake you.